DigiBP/digibp-saentis/README.md

 For this project we have adhered to the ITIL Incident Management Standard.
 We have focused on the following four sub-processes.

--1 Indicent Creation Process
+- 1 Indicent Creation Process
--2 Incident Identification Process (Incident Categorization and Incident Priorization) -3 Incident Resolution Process
+- 2 Incident Identification Process (Incident Categorization and Incident Priorization)
+- 3 Incident Resolution Process

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/Incident_Management_ITIL.jpg)
+This screenshot shows the ITIL Incident Management Process.
+You can see the sub-processes (outlined in red) that we needed for our project.

 ### Overall Process